johnhayn-es/johnhayn-es/_posts/2020-03-03--printers-playhouse.md

 ---
 layout: post
-title: How I built...
-Printers Playhouse
+title: How I built Printers Playhouse
+image:
+categories: [Design]
 ---

 In a [recent post](/jekyll-for-good), I mentioned that I would be continuing to teach myself how to build and deploy websites via Github Pages by building websites for good causes.